openmeteo/pthelma/doc/spatial.rst

    > 1, the so-called distance-decay effect will be more than proportional to an increase in distance, and vice-versa.

-.. function:: interpolate_spatially(dataset, data_layer, target_band, funct, kwargs={})
+.. function:: integrate(mask, data_layer, target_band, funct, kwargs={})

-   Performs interpolation on an entire surface.
+   Performs integration on an entire surface.

-   *dataset* is a gdal dataset whose first band is the mask; the gridpoints of the mask have value zero or non-zero. *data_layer* is an :class:`ogr.Layer` object containing one or more points with values (all *data_layer* features must be points and must also have a *value* attribute). *target_band* is a band on which the result will be written; it must have the same GeoTransform as *dataset*.
+   *mask* is a gdal dataset whose first band is the mask; the gridpoints of the mask have value zero or non-zero. *data_layer* is an :class:`ogr.Layer` object containing one or more points with values (all *data_layer* features must be points and must also have a *value* attribute). *target_band* is a band on which the result will be written; it must have the same GeoTransform as *mask*.
    *funct* is a python function whose first two arguments are an :class:`ogr.Point` and *data_layer*, and *kwargs* is a dictionary with keyword arguments to be given to *funct*.